Hawks on Hawks: Content

 Throughout the book, Hawks talks about his experience working with actors.
-Regarding Katherine Hepburn in Bringing Up Baby, he says "We had trouble with Kate at first.
+Regarding Katharine Hepburn in Bringing Up Baby, he says "We had trouble with Kate at first.
 The great trouble is people trying to be funny.
 If they don't try to be funny, then they are funny."
 He recalls that after the preview of Rio Lobo, James Caan "came up to me and said 'Why didn't you tell me I was playing a comic part?'
 And I said, 'You'd have spoiled it.
 You'd have tried to be funny.'"

-Regarding the trope of the "Hawksian woman", Hawks says "It just happens that kid of woman is attractive to me.
+Regarding the trope of the "Hawksian woman", Hawks says "It just happens that kind of woman is attractive to me.
 I merely am doing something that I like.
 And I've seen so many pictures where the hero gets in the moonlight and says silly things to a girl, I'd reverse it and let the girl do the chasing around, you know, and it works pretty well.
 Anyway, I know that a little better than I do that other stuff.
 I'd much rather work with a character like that than some little Puritan violet.
 I think it's pretty apparent the kind of people that we like, that you see on the screen.
 I like Carole Lombard.
 I like Rita Hayworth.
 I like Angie Dickinson."

 Something Hawks returns to is his preference for character over story.
 Regarding El Dorado, Hawks says "I'm much more interested in the story of a friendship between two men than I am about a range war or something like that.
 There's probably no stronger emotion than friendship between men.
 When it comes to Wayne and his relationships, that's better than the story."